 We've officially gone into singe-digit territory with 7 weeks to go until we touch down in India!
 This week in NJ we are getting ready for the holiday season which, in our house, starts with Thanksgiving Day this Thursday.
 Historically, we celebrate by cooking and consuming mass quantities of food, reflecting on all that we have had to be thankful for in the year, then retreating to any location which will be conducive to lounging in a sybaritic, bloated state.
 It will be interesting to see whether or not I aspire to recreate this holiday in India.
 I'm not making any predictions, though I think by November I'll start pining for turkey.
 We'll see!

-This year we're hosting my parents, Marc's parents, his brothers, and their significant others.
+This year we're hosting my parents, my partner's parents, his brothers, and their significant others.
 I started prepping yesterday by baking pumpkin and apple pies and after work today I switched gears t in full-on Turkey Day mode!
 We have a lot of cleaning, cooking, and prepping to do between the two of us, but it's all worth it.
 I'm really looking forward to spending this holiday with them and can't wait to feast!

 As far as relocation updates go, this week we sent our Employment (E) and Entry/Dependent (X) visa applications to BLS for processing and tried to demystify the process of getting Stella into India with us.
 Once the visas come back to us, we'll book our plane tickets, get Stella's preliminary paperwork, and set a date for the packers to come and load everything into the ocean container.